-Obtain a Permit (if Required)
+Obtain a Fence Permit (if Required)

-Call your local Building/ Engineering Department and ask if a permit needs to be obtained.
-Obtaining a permit typically requires filling out a form, paying a small fee and having a local inspector take a look at where your gate is going to be installed.
+• Call your local Building/ Engineering Department and ask if a permit needs to be obtained.
+Obtaining a fence permit typically requires filling out a form, paying a small fee and having a local inspector take a look at where your fence is going to be installed based on your marked layout.